 - Yes you must sit down for a drink.
 Go on break the bank.
 It is truly worth it.
 If you look at the menu close enough you can find a drink or two that won’t make you feel totally robbed.
 I had a glass of Prosecco for 8,50euros.
 It was simply fabulous sitting and soaking up the beautiful basilica with a band playing in the background and pigeons robbing snacks off the tables.

-There’s 3 pigeons robbing the food from this table above.
-We got some lovely snacks with our drinks and at first I hadn’t twigged why the food was under a dome mesh.
+There are 3 pigeons robbing the food from this table above.
+We got some lovely snacks with our drinks and at first, I hadn’t twigged why the food was under a dome mesh.
 Any opportunity for some food.